-We send our best wishes, thoughts and prayers to Eilish and Gay Keaveney who are unable to join us in Donegal this weekend.
-To keep Gay's enthralled audience amused, I have written a few personal comments on the hands you have just played....maybe cheekily trying to second guess what Gay himself might say.
-I am basing my comments on a Weak No-Trump, 4-card major system and will mention other systems should they make a difference.
+The comments below are based on a Weak No-Trump, 4-card major system but other systems will be mentioned if relevant.
 The idea here is just to give you a bit of food for thought when you are discussing the hands with your partner.
 If you have any questions please feel free to ask me anytime.
 Fearghal.